When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 I’ve just been made aware of another relatively new brand of budget e-bike available in the EU.
 Accolmile electric bikes look like great value for money – their range includes mid-drive city / hybrid e-bikes a lightweight road-orientated e-bike and a rather interesting selection of hardtail and full-suspension mountain bikes.
 In this article, I’ll take a closer look at the specifications of each model.

-Accolmile e-bikes are based in Hong Kong, and was started by three engineering friends who turned their hobby into an electric bike brand.
+Accolmile e-bikes are based in Hong Kong and were started by three engineering friends who turned their hobby into an electric bike brand.
 Their range of electric bikes includes several mid-drive variants at an affordable price.
 I have included all their e-bikes of interest, although they also have a couple of decent folding e-bikes in the range.
-Most of the e-bikes featured below are EN15194 certified, and comply with EU pedelec laws.
+Most of the e-bikes featured below are EN15194 certified and comply with EU pedelec laws.

 1. Accolmile Step-Through Electric City Bike

 Priced at under €1300, the Accolmile step-through electric city bike offers exceptional value for money.
-It’s basically a full-loaded commuter / leisure e-bike that uses a decent Bafang M200 torque-sensing mid-drive motor and 540Wh battery.
-Plus, there’s Shimano 8-speed gearing, hydraulic disc brakes, lights, mudguards and pannier rack.
+It’s basically a full-loaded commuter/leisure e-bike that uses a decent Bafang M200 torque-sensing mid-drive motor and a 540Wh battery.
+Plus, there’s Shimano 8-speed gearing, hydraulic disc brakes, lights, mudguards and a pannier rack.
 This kind of specification is usually only reserved for e-bikes costing nearly twice as much!

 The step-through frame design will make this model a good e-bike for older riders as the easy entry and low standover height will make getting on or off the bike a doddle!
 I haven’t had a chance to ride one of these yet, but looking at the spec, I’d say it’s well worth considering.